SynapseWeb/Reconstruct/experiments/Notes.md

 Early tests indicate that the Java implementation can handle the loading, zooming, and panning of large images very well!

 Work is still progressing on the CodeBlocks compiled version.

+The Blender version requires TKinter for its GUI.
+TKinter may not be in all unbundled versions of Blender.